 We recently discovered that the hypothalamus differentially processes various lipids.
 Specific hypothalamic cells, tanycytes and astrocytes, are involved and change in an adaptive manner the local lipid trafficking and local lipid metabolism.
 We continue to study this delicate interplay of cells and its consequences for the maintenance of body energy homeostasis.

 Tanycytes and astrocytes in the murine hypothalamus have been identified by specific markers and light up (green) using immunofluorescence microscopy, while the nuclei of all hypothalamic cells are marked in magenta.
 The Tanycytes border the lumen of the 3rd ventricle and project their extensions into deeper regions of the hypothalamus.

-In association with the lab of Christoph Thiele we have been interested in cellular organelles commonly associated with the storage of fat, lipid droplets.
+Affiliated with the lab of Christoph Thiele, we have been interested in cellular organelles commonly associated with the storage of fat, lipid droplets.
 Although most cells contain lipid droplets, it is adipoytes, the cells of adipose tissue (fat tissue), which are specialized to store most of our energy resources as triglycerides (fat) in their lipid droplets.

 An adipocyte with large lipid droplets (shadow cast discs) observed by DIC-microscopy.

 The mechanism by which cells pack triglycerides into lipid droplets is poorly understood.
 The use of polyene lipids developed by the Thiele lab allowed for following triglyceride biosynthesis and the flux of lipids to the lipid droplets in living cells.
 The underlying mechanisms are of significant importance as their understanding may facilitate the development of treatments for certain lipid storage diseases.

 Adipocytes used fluorescent polyene fatty acids to generate fluorescent triglyceride, which is stored in lipid droplets.
 The spherical lipid droplets light up when observed by two-photon fluorescence microscopy.